WMI Errors: How to Fix Event ID 10 and Related Issues

 for /f %s in ('dir /b *.mof') do mofcomp %s

-Note: This step is more advanced.
-Create a system restore point before proceeding.
+Note: This is more advanced — create a restore point first.

 What to Do If WMI Errors Persist